marius10p/NeuralDataScienceCSHL2019/HowToGit.md

 git push
 ~~~

-If the repository was changed by another user, the "push" command will fail and prompt you to `git pull` first, then try `git push`.
-If your changes have conflicts with those of another user, the pull command will inform you of conflicts, and you will have to fix them manually, then commit again.
+If the repository was changed by another user, the `git push` command will fail and prompt you to `git pull` first, then you can try `git push` again.
+If your changes have conflicts with those of another user, the `git pull` command will inform you of conflicts, which  you will have to fix manually, then commit again.

 ### Advanced (optional)